Two Ways to Tell a Brand Story

 It’s often something else entirely: a combination of words — in the case of print ads, very few words — and images that create a memorable experience.

 How you shape those elements depends on what you sell.
 Is it luxury?
 Safety?
 Fun?
 Prestige?
 Productivity?

 You sell yourself as part of the story, whether you’re a solo entrepreneur or have a staff of 50.

-Part of the process is the beginning-middle-end storytelling most of us are used to.
-It’s the reason you started doing what you do, the events that led you to where you are now.
+Part of the process is the beginning-middle-end storytelling we’re used to.
+In addition to the reason you started doing what you do, you might want to share some of the events that led you to where you are now.